 - Am I legally allowed to work?
 Some countries don’t allow volunteering while on a tourist visa.

-By putting some time and energy into research, it is possible to find volunteer opportunities that are responsible and beneficial not only to the volunteer but also to the organization and community.
+By putting some time and energy into research, it is possible to find international volunteer opportunities that are responsible and beneficial not only to the volunteer but also to the organization and community.

 an interview with kirsty henderson, serial volunteer

 Kirsty Henderson, a Canadian who has lived in Africa for years, wrote the Underground Guide to International Volunteering a few years ago and now runs the website Living in Kigali.
 She has been on a number of volunteering missions and has taken the time to ask herself some of the tough questions around ethical travel, international development and disaster relief, along with our place in that firmament.
 I interviewed Kirsty about her own experience and here's what she had to say.

 Is the work even something that the community needs?
 This should be your first question...

 Does the community support the project or is it something that has been imposed on them by people who 'know better'?
 This is an issue that the world’s major humanitarian organizations staffed with highly trained professionals have yet to figure out, and any volunteer placement you come across should be scrutinized closely.